Journalism skills for freelance writers

 Cultivate these traits to show your loyalty:

 Report the facts.
 Don’t embellish a story, and don’t stretch the truth.
-Instead, describe the situation precisely the way you found it and quote your sources.
+Instead, describe the situation precisely how you found it and quote your sources.

 Take responsibility for your actions.
-Consider the impact your story will have on your readers, and don’t give in to influences that may want you to distort the real story.
+Consider your story’s impact on your readers, and don’t give in to influences that may want you to distort the real story.

-Loyalty to yourself, your readers, and your publication makes it easy to feel enthusiastic about your job, work with a clear conscience, and progress through your career with a strong heart.
+Loyalty to yourself, your readers, and your publication makes it easy to feel enthusiastic about your job, work with a clear conscience, and progress through your career with strong convictions.

 Professionalism in every part of your work